buddydev/limit-groups-per-user/readme.txt

 === Limit Groups Per User ===
 Contributors:sbrajesh
 Donate link: http://buddydev.com/donate/
-Tags: buddypress,buddypress activity,sitewide activity, sitewide activity widget,buddypress sitewide activity widget Requires at least: WordPress 3.4.2+buddypress 1.6.1
+Tags: buddypress, buddypress limit groups, groups Requires at least: WordPress 3.8+BuddyPress 1.9.1 Tested up to:BuddyPress 1.9.1
-Tested up to:buddypress 1.1.1
-Stable tag: 1.1.3
+Stable tag: 1.1.4

-Limit Groups Per user plugin allows site admins to restrict the number og groups a user can create on a buddypress based Social network.
+Limit Groups Per user plugin allows site admins to restrict the number of groups a user can create on a BuddyPress based Social network.
 == Description ==
-Limit Groups Per user plugin allows site admins to restrict the number og groups a user can create on a buddypress based Social network.
+Limit Groups Per user plugin allows site admins to restrict the number of groups a user can create on a BuddyPress based Social network.

 Features include: